surifirstpin/biplus_documentation/DatabaseConnection.md

 ## Create  a connection

-   **Connection** specifies a database connection from which a model can retrieve the data and at a time model can use only one connection. this page provids you with the information on how to connect to  To get started with the process you need to Select the database dialects used in your project and below are the steps to be followed:
+   **Connection** specifies a database connection from which a model can retrieve the data and at a time model can use only one connection. this page provids you with the information on how to setconnect to  To get started with the process you need to Select the database dialects used in your project and below are the steps to be followed:

   **1.** Click on **Database Section** to setup a database connection.